-In order to write a boolean, float, JSON, or integer value to the configuration file, you need to specify the type on your command.
+In order to write a boolean, float, JSON, or integer value to the configuration file, you need to specify the type of your command.
 This applies only to the config:system:set command.
-Please see table above for available types.
+See table above for available types.

 Disable the maintenance mode: